Rajatsharma2001/Covid-19-Dashboard/Covid 19 Dashboard/README.md

 3. Third section is news section.
 It contains latest news related to Covid19.
     This section is made using HTML, CSS and JS.

-The webpage can be viewed by going to link: https://hardcore-pike-1bd3f8.netlify.app/